Splitting a Photographer

 I Do Declare

-This shouldn’t come as a surprise but when you do your annual income tax, you have to declare all your business income.
-Whether customers pay you by cash, cheque or credit card, it doesn’t matter.
-You have to report it all.
+This shouldn’t come as a surprise but, when you do your annual income tax, you have to declare all your business income.
+It doesn’t matter whether customers pay by cash, cheque or credit card.
+You have to report all of it.

 Business income from customers in other countries must also be declared on your Canadian income tax.

-A few months ago, Canada Revenue Agency (CRA) sent a federal court order to payment processor Square Canada to turn over information on all its Canadian sellers who annually processed $20,000 or more anytime in the past five years.
+Canada Revenue Agency (CRA) recently sent a federal court order to payment processor Square Canada to turn over information on its Canadian sellers who annually processed at least $20,000 in the past five years.
+The Globe and Mail reported that this is “part of an ongoing effort by the CRA to crack down on tax avoiders.”

-In the USA, this has been happening for many years with Square, PayPal and all other third-party electronic payment processors.
+This has been happening for many years in the US with Square, PayPal, and all other third-party electronic payment processors.
 Every electronic payment processor in the US has to report to the Internal Revenue Service anyone whose payment volume annually exceeds $20,000 and 200 transactions.

-The CRA is very concerned about self-employed people and those who get paid in cash.
-Always keep proper invoices, receipts and bank statements that can prove your income and expenses.
+The CRA is concerned about self-employed people and those who get paid in cash.

 A Taxing Situation

 This is only a starting point because “you can deduct any reasonable current expense you paid or will have to pay to earn business income.”
-The key word is “reasonable”.

-The word “reasonable” is not defined in (tax) law but it has been shaped through Canada Revenue Agency rulings and technical interpretations.
+“Reasonable” is not defined in (tax) law but it has been shaped through Canada Revenue Agency rulings and technical interpretations.
 If your tax situation is even slightly complex, a good accountant can come in handy.

 Life in the Slow Lane